Dan-Hodges/JS102/README.md

 # JS102
-A simple javascript excercise to sort arrays.
+A simple javascript exercise to sort arrays.